Triaenonychidae

-The Triaenonychidae are a family of harvestmen with about 120 genera and more than 440 described species.
+Triaenonychidae is a family of harvestmen with about 120 genera and more than 440 described species.

 Description

-Most Triaenonychidae are from three to five millimeters long, although some species from South Africa can be only 1 mm long.
+Most species of the family Triaenonychidae are from three to five millimeters long, although some species from South Africa can be only 1 mm long.
 Some species in the subfamily Adaeinae are almost 10 mm long.
 Legs are almost always short, measuring 4–12 mm.
 The armed pedipalps are large, and much stronger than the legs.

 Distribution

 Triaenonychidae are found in North and South America, Japan and Korea, Australia and New Zealand, and Madagascar.

 Relationships

 The Triaenonychidae should probably split into at least two families.
 The genera from the Australian region are considered Triaenonychidae sensu stricto, and may include the strange Synthetonychiidae; the northern species should be grouped with Travuniidae.

 Name

 The name of the type genus Triaenonyx is combined from Ancient Greek τρίαινα (triaina, "trident, fish spear") and ὄνυξ (onyx, "claw").

 Genera

 The following genera are included in the family: